 General recommendations for working out after a massage include waiting 24 hours for moderate to strenuous exercise, heavy lifting, sprinting/running, high-intensity workouts (MassageTherapy.com- Bishop).
 Until that 24 hours has passed, light movement such as walking and swimming are advised, with most therapists highly recommending a warm Epsom salt bath to help flush out released toxins and decrease soreness.
 These are all great recommendations, but HOW do we maximize our first workout after we have received deep tissue work to integrate those new changes into our body?
 Assuming we are trying to make the changes last as long as possible, whether it’s increased range of motion, decreased tension, less knots/adhesions, it’s safe to say that maintaining a new level of neuromyofascial balance is a worthy goal.

 Say our client runs 4x a week and cross-trains with yoga 2x a week.
-They lack range of motion in their ankles, which immediately shows when they try to squat.
+They lack range-of-motion in their ankles, which immediately shows when they try to squat.
 They also lack range in their hips and thoracic spine, which again shows up in their squat.
-During their massage, they get deep tissue work on their calves, quads, chest, anterior delts, and entire back and neck.
+During their massage therapy session, they get deep tissue work on their calves, quads, chest, anterior delts, and entire back and neck.
 Maybe some stretches were involved, but how does this person take full advantage of the changes that were made?
 Take some time to hydrate and walk around.
 Maybe you feel like walking for 5-10 minutes at a light pace.
 Try a few slow bodyweight squats and see if you can gain more depth and range in your ankles and hips while maintaining an erect spine.
 Stay aware of any changes you feel.
 Use this valuable time window for your body to integrate new changes into functional movement patterns and help them become more permanent.
-Wait 16-24 hours then try out a similar structured routine to see how you feel:
+Wait 16-24 hours then try out the routine shown below to see how you feel:

 Warm-up: moderate intensity 5-15 minutes